AlexanderSUS/rsschool-cv/cv.md

 **Phone: +375-44-568-36-95**
 **E-mail: <sasha_suslov07@mail.ru>**

-#### About myself:
+#### About me:
 In last 5 years I had worked in role of sales manager of scientific equipment and supplies (chemistry-biology area).
 Now I want to change professional area to IT and I'm studying frontend development with RS School coureses.
-At free time I like to spend time with my wife and friends, also I goes to the climbing gym, and play guitar.
-I like nature and hiking.
 I like learn any new things and meet with new people.
 Open-minded and friendship.

 #### Education:
 **Belarussian State Univesity, Biological faculty, Science-research activity - 2015**
 #### Experience: